-The Brachial Plexus – this network of nerves extends from the neck into the axilla and supplies motor, sensory, and sympathetic nerve fibers to the upper limb.
-The brachial plexus is formed by the union of the ventral rami of Nerves C5 – T1.
-The ventral rami that form the brachial plexus lie between the anterior and middle scalene muscles.
+The Brachial Plexus is a network of nerves that extends from the neck into the axilla and supplies motor, sensory, and sympathetic fibers to the upper limb.
+The brachial plexus is formed by the ventral rami of C5–T1, which emerge between the anterior and middle scalene muscles in the cervical region (neck).

 Tap on image to enlarge